1214658495/my-wiki-test/docs/1_1_Serdes Camera/GMSL Camera/Camera Selection.md

 # Camera Selection

 ## Product Information Table
+This table provides a comprehensive overview of available GMSL camera models, including their key specifications such as sensor type, resolution, frame rate, and output data format.
+The cameras range from basic 720p models to high-end 4K models, offering various options for different application requirements.
+Each camera is linked to its detailed product page for more information.

 | No. | Products | Sensor | Resolution | Frame Rate | Output Data | Products Link |
 |:---|:-----------------------------|:----------------------|:--------------|:----------|:--------------|:-----|